 Though Samsung is touting impressive battery life numbers for the Note, we’re not seeing anything close to 26 hours of talk time and 40 days of standby time.
 Yes, the battery is 2,500mAh, which is about 700mAh larger capacity than most smartphones, but the Note also has a dual-core processor, a huge screen, and AT&T’s 4G network draining its juice.
 Once we started using the network to download some audio and browse the Web, our battery quickly began to drop.
 Most users should be able to get through a day without charging, which is far more than we can say for the Galaxy Nexus, but the battery life doesn’t come close to the kind of performance we’ve seen from the Droid Razr Maxx and its 3,300mAh battery.
 That phone is a wonder.

-Samsung hasn’t made a huge mistake with the Galaxy Note, but for a majority of people, it’s a bit too large to be a good phone.
-It’s difficult to use it with one hand, and talking on it feels like you’re holding a brick to your face.
-At the same time, though the included S-Pen is nice, the Note is a bit small to be an effective tablet either.
+Samsung hasn’t made a huge mistake with the Galaxy Note, but for a majority of people, it’s too large to be a good phone.
+It’s difficult to use with one hand, and talking on it feels like you’re holding a brick to your face.
+At the same time, though the included S-Pen is nice, the Note is too small to be an effective tablet either.
 Almost everything you do on the Note can be done without much sacrifice on a 4.3 or 4.5-inch phone, which themselves push the limits of size.
 If you have big hands or often use your phone with two hands, then the Note may be a good device for you.
-Aside from its size, most everything else about it is pretty solid.
-At $300, it’s a bit pricey, but no more than any of the other top-of-the-line 4G LTE phones on AT&T and Verizon.
+Aside from its size, most everything else about it is solid.
+At $300, it’s pricey, but no more than any of the other top-of-the-line 4G LTE phones on AT&T and Verizon.